Sunday, October 12, 2025

 “Everything is going to be brand new and it’s going to be state-of-the-art,” said Dr. Gray.

-The University of Niagara Falls has also partnered with several community institutions such as the Niagara Falls Innovation Hub also located downtown.
+The University of Niagara Falls Canada has also partnered with several community institutions such as the Niagara Falls Innovation Hub also located downtown.
 The Innovation Hub is a “business incubator” meant to help grow small- to medium-sized businesses with a focus on technology.
 The partnership will allow students to access opportunities such as internships, field placements, applied research programs, pitch competitions, the Hub’s podcast studio and the Makerspace lab.

 After decades of private disinvestment, the City has been exceptionally interested in revitalizing Niagara Falls’ declining downtown area.